Argentina deploys military police in fuel strike

-BUENOS AIRES (Reuters) - Argentina’s government sent military police to take control of fuel plants and get trucks back on the road on Wednesday, the first day of a truckers’ pay strike that could cause widespread shortages in Latin America’s third-biggest economy.
+BUENOS AIRES, June 20 (Reuters) - Argentina’s government sent military police to take control of fuel plants and get trucks back on the road on Wednesday, the first day of a truckers’ pay strike that could cause widespread shortages.

-The powerful truck drivers union defied a government order for talks and launched the three-day protest, disrupting fuel distribution throughout the country, a leading exporter of grains.
+The country’s powerful truck drivers union defied a government order for talks and launched the three-day protest, disrupting fuel distribution in areas throughout the country.

-The government initiated a criminal complaint over the strike, sparking the wrath of top union chief Hugo Moyano, who heads the CGT labor federation and whose son runs the truckers union.
-Both men are at odds with President Cristina Fernandez.

-“I‘m announcing a nationwide truckers strike,” Moyano told local television.
-“Tomorrow (Thursday) we’ll define the scope of this and I‘m certain other unions will join us.”

-The truckers union represents workers who transport cash, garbage and farm products, in addition to fuel and other goods.

-Labor disputes are common in Argentina due to double-digit inflation, but the Labor Ministry normally intervenes to avoid major disruption to the economy.
-In this case, the truckers flouted the ministry’s order for compulsory conciliation.
+Labor disputes are common in Argentina due to double-digit inflation and the truckers are at odds with President Cristina Fernandez, raising tensions further.

-“The president has ordered us to deploy all the state’s forces to be able to quickly solve the (fuel) shortages they want to impose on the country,” Security Secretary Sergio Berni told local television.
+“The president has ordered us to deploy all the state’s forces to be able to quickly solve the shortages that (the truckers) want to impose on the country,” Security Secretary Sergio Berni told local television.

 “Those people who try through force and violence to block the trucks from leaving (plants) will have to explain that in court,” he added.

-The government has the power to reroute trucks to areas where fuel is urgently needed and the military police, known as gendarmes in Argentina, dispatched halted rigs at several plants.
+The government has the power to reroute trucks to areas where fuel is urgently needed and the military police, known as gendarmes in Argentina, were prepping halted rigs at several plants so they could be dispatched.

 Argentina is one of the world’s biggest exporters of grains and the vast majority of farm goods are sent to port by truck.
 Farmers, who are nearing the end of this year’s soy and corn harvest, are also major consumers of fuel.